 - The school receives funding to respond to the needs of pupils with SEND from a number of sources that includes: - 1.
-A proportion of the funds allocated per pupil to the school to provide for their education called the Age Weighted Pupil Unit. - 2.
-The Notional SEND budget.
+A proportion of the funds allocated per pupil to the school to provide for their education called the Age Weighted Pupil Unit.

+- 2. The Notional SEND budget.
 This is a fund devolved to schools to support them to meet the needs of pupils with SEND. - 3.
-For those pupils with the most complex needs, the school may be allocated additional educational needs funding from the Local Authorities High Needs SEND Funding allocation. - This funding is then used to provide the equipment and facilities to support pupils with special educational needs and disabilities through support that might include:

-- 1. Targeted differentiation to increase access to text (desk copies of information, work buddy, accessible text, IT e.g. read aloud software, different recording strategies, additional time, etc.). - 2.
+For those pupils with the most complex needs and who are awarded an EHC Plan, the school may be allocated additional educational needs funding from the Local Authorities High Needs SEND Funding allocation. - This funding is then used to provide the equipment and facilities to support pupils with special educational needs and disabilities through support that might include: - 1.
+Targeted adaptations to increase access to text (desk copies of information, work buddy, accessible text, IT e.g. read aloud software, different recording strategies, additional time, etc.). - 2.
 In class, adult or peer support aimed at increasing skills in specific area of weakness (learning behaviours, organisation, etc.). - 3.
 Out of class support (relationship building, social, emotional skill development, etc.). - 4.
-Small group tuition to enable catch up (subject or targeted at additional need). - 5.
+Small group intervention to enable catch up (subject or targeted at additional need). - 5.
 Specific support, advice and guidance is provided to parents and families to improve pupil's readiness for learning (relating to pupil's difficulties in attendance, behaviour, physiological and emotional needs, etc.). - 6.
-Provision of specialist resources or equipment (use of ICT, sloping board, electronic versions of text, etc.). - 7.
-Partnership working with other settings (shared resources e.g. Parent Liaison Worker, shared expertise, support from local special school on action to improve inclusion, shared alternative environments, etc.). - 8.
-Access to before/after school clubs. - 9.
+Provision of specialist resources or equipment. - 7.
+Partnership working with other settings (shared resources, shared expertise, support from local special school on strategies to improve inclusion).

+- 8. Access to before/after school clubs. - 9.
 Access to the school nurse and wider health professional support (responding to mental and physical health issues, speech, language and communication needs, motor control and mobility needs). - 10.
-Access to support from in-school sources e.g. learning mentors (peer or adult) or from charities (e.g. Barnardos, NSPCC) and community sources. - 11.
-Implementation of strategies from support agencies e.g. Behaviour Support/Educational Welfare Support. - 12.
+Access to support from in-school sources e.g. learning mentors or from charities (e.g. Barnardos, NSPCC) and community sources. - 11.
+Implementation of strategies from support agencies e.g. Behaviour Support. - 12.
 Access to tailored therapy e.g guinea pig therapy.